alejosilvalau/coding-interview-prep/SystemsExpert/Design The Uber API/design-the-uber-api.md

 The **core ride-hailing** service has a passenger-facing side and a driver-facing side.
 This design involves both.

 ## Coming Up With A Plan
 The API will be centered around a **Ride** entity.
 This entity will be associated to every Uber ride and will contain information about the ride.
 This includes information about the passenger and the driver.

 Because an Uber ride can only have one passenger and one driver, all the **permissioning related** to ride operations are going to be handled through the passenger and driver IDs.

 Operations like **GetRide** or **EditRide** will be based entirely on **userId**.
-Which will then return the appropiate ride tied to that passenger or driver.
+Which will then return the appropriate ride tied to that passenger or driver.

 ## Entities
 **Ride**